Rafiq Tarar: Constitutional reforms

 Upon becoming President, Tarar was an unassuming and merely ceremonial figurehead who kept a low profile, and avoided news media, and he remained a devoted servant and loyalist of the Sharif family.
 He readily signed the Thirteenth, Fourteenth, and Fifteenth amendments to the Constitution of Pakistan that limited the powers of the presidency.

 The President of Pakistan's powers had thus been slowly removed over the years, culminating in the 1997 Thirteenth Amendment to the Constitution of Pakistan which removed virtually all remaining reserve powers, making the office almost entirely symbolic in nature as per the true spirit of the Pakistani constitution.

-Resignation
+Last day in office

-Tarar did not endorse the 1999 Pakistani coup d'état by the Pakistani military which elevated General Pervez Musharraf, Chairman Joint Chiefs of Staff Committee, since he was an appointee of Nawaz Sharif.
-The Pakistani military thus decided not to retain Tarar as the President for his full term of five years, given his partisan attitude.
-On 21 June 2001, General Musharraf who acted as Chief Executive in capacity, enforced the Legal Framework Order, 2002; Musharraf removed Tarar as he read the paragraph: "Mr. Muhammad Rafiq Tarar has ceased to hold the office of the President with immediate effect."
+On 20 June 2001, Chief Executive General Musharraf called on Tarar at the Aiwan-e-Sadr and thanked him for supporting him.
+At the end of the meeting, Tarar wished Musharraf "all the best" and hoped Musharraf would succeed in making Pakistan prosperous.
+Tarar then left the President's official residence at around 2.30pm and was escorted by police to his hometown of Lahore with his family.